 Davout was able to reach Napoleon in time and managed to secure the weakened right flank, pinning down the Allied soldiers there.
 While the Allies were preoccupied with his right, Napoleon planned to launch his own offensive on the Pratzen Heights and cut the Allied army in half.

 He was greatly aided by the dense mist during the early stages of the battle.
-The mist would be able to hide his great offensive on the Pratzen Heights along with causing general confusion among the Allied commanders.
+The mist hid his great offensive on the Pratzen Heights and caused general confusion among the Allied commanders.

 The plan worked to perfection.
 The Allied soldiers on the Pratzen Heights were alarmed to see French troops seemingly appearing out of nowhere to do battle with them.